creativenull/projectcmd.nvim/README.md

 # ProjectCMD (WIP)

-A plugin to load custom vimscript (lua, eventually) from a project directory.
+A plugin to run project-level vim config in your project directory.
+For example, run different linters based on project without changing your global config.

 ## Installation